 Geothermal Energy – Heating from the Earth’s Core

-Geothermal Energy, makes use of the energy stored as heat in the water deep below the Earth’s surface.
+Systems based around geothermal energy maks use of the unlimited amounts of energy stored as heat in the water deep below the Earth’s surface.
 The most prominent and visual example of this coming from “Geysers” and “Hot Springs” ejecting large columns of very hot water, steam and gases high up into the air in spectacular fashion.
 Geothermal Energy is another renewable energy resource as it uses the immense and limitless natural heat stored deep within the Earth’s core.

 Geothermal Energy is an alternative natural energy resource based on underground hot water sources as it draws its heat from the Earth’s core.
 The heat from the core is extremely hot and powerful enough to melt rock into a hot liquid within the Earth called magma, and it is this liquid magma which we now call lava once at the surface we see flowing out of the tops of volcano’s.
 The magma cools down the nearer it is to the Earth’s surface forming a solid mantle that surrounds the core.